-Figure 18-9 Edit Admin User
+Figure 18-9 Edit User (Admin)

-Step 4 Edit the admin user information as demand, including the new admin password (strong password is required), and MAC address.
+Step 3 Edit the admin user information as demand, including the new admin password (strong password is required), and MAC address.

-Step 5 Edit the unlock pattern for the admin user account.
+Step 4 Edit the unlock pattern for the admin user account.

-- 1) Check Enable Unlock Pattern to enable the use of unlock pattern when logging in to the device. - 2) Use the mouse to draw a pattern among the 9 dots on the screen, and release the mouse when the pattern is done.
+- 1) Check the checkbox of Enable Unlock Pattern to enable the use of unlock pattern when logging in to the device. - 2) Use the mouse to draw a pattern among the 9 dots on the screen, and release the mouse when the pattern is done.